 Hyper-V Gets Fault Tolerance

 There was never any doubt it would happen, but the argument that Hyper-V is "just a hypervisor" is fast becoming spurious.
 Last week, Microsoft added fault tolerance to its virtualization repertoire with the announcement that it had entered into a development and marketing agreement with Marathon Technologies.
+Virtually Speaking: In the latest leg of the virtual race, Microsoft partners up with Marathon Technologies to bring fault tolerance into its own virtual environment.

 In many ways, the news isn't all that surprising.
 It was, after all, only a matter of time before Microsoft began partnering to grow an infrastructure around Hyper-V.